-2) VirtualBox snapshots keep separate VDI files for each machine.
-So if you convert the original base VDI file, you will not get the latest state of virtual machine.
+VirtualBox snapshots keep separate VDI files for each machine.
+So if you convert the original base VDI file, you will not get the latest state of the virtual machine.
 Also, you can’t convert snapshot VDI files separately.
-Therefore it’s recommended to delete snapshots, which will allow to merge current machine’s state to single original disk file.
+Therefore it’s recommended to delete snapshots, that will merge current machine’s state to the single original disk file.

 vboxmanage clonehd WinXP.vdi F:\winxp.vhd --format VHD